How to Set Up a Professional Free Business Email Address

 The first thing you need to do is go to the Bluehost website and click on the Get Started button.

-You’ll now be redirected to another window where you’ll get to choose a hosting plan.
+You’ll now go to another window where you can choose a hosting plan.

 The basic plan lets you create 1 domain name and 5 mail accounts for free.
-On the other hand, you can create an unlimited number of email addresses if you opt for the other plans with the free email service.
+On the other hand, you can create unlimited email addresses if you opt for the other plans with the free email service.

-So check out all the plans properly and select the one that best meets your requirements.
+So check out all the plans and select the one that best meets your requirements.
 Once done, click on the Select button under your preferred plan.
-This will take you to the next page, where you can set up your domain.
+Clicking the button takes you to the next page, where you can set up your domain.

 Here you’ll have two options.
 You can either create a new domain name or use your own if you already have one.